gregnordin/notes_to_self/Blender/notes-Blender.md

     - Channel
     - Channel with edge dose
     - Channel with small edge layers (make exposure time for small layer less than for normal thickness layers)
+- Change layer color with increasing dose
+    - How many colors (doses) do we need?
+From lighter (lesser dose) to darker (higher dose):
+        - Thin edge layers
+        - Regular thickness edge layers and roof
+        - Bulk
+    - &#10060;Single color with different amounts of black mixed in? or white?
+    - Go with different colors so the colors transition in increasing darkness c1 &rarr; c2 &rarr; c3.
+Need to create a color animation function to transition through the colors.
+Use time duration to determine which color to end at?

 - &#10060; Do more complicated boolean difference operation to get 90&deg; channel bends?
 - &#10060; Make layers visually apparent
     - Slant layer edges so 3D printed edgefaces have a serrated look?